openastroproject/openastro/docs/README-BUILD-OSX.txt

 If you're a homebrew user, you can simply copy-paste this to install all required packages:

   $ brew tap cartr/qt4
-  $ brew tap-pin cartr/qt4
-  $ brew install qt@4 cfitsio libtiff pkgconfig libdc1394 libftdi yasm automake libtool subversion libpng libhid autoconf-archive
+  $ brew install qt@4 cfitsio libtiff pkgconfig libdc1394 libftdi yasm automake libtool subversion libpng libhid autoconf-archive libraw

 To build all the binaries from the top level you should just be able to do: